-Genomic analysis of bluetongue virus episystems in Australia and Indonesia text Firth et al. Vet Res 2017
+Genomic analysis of bluetongue virus episystems in Australia and Indonesia Cadhla Firth1,2* text Firth et al. Vet Res 2017

 text